Cymraeg ardal@ardal-wales.co.uk

 Although hillforts are known during the Bronze Age, the golden Age of hilltop fortification took place during the Iron Age.
 However, some hillforts were still in use during the Roman period.
 These are known as Romano-British defensive enclosed settlements and it is apparent that most communities quickly settled down under Roman rule.

-Some historians believe that hillforts were constructed by the Celtic migrants as they settled on territories controlled by the native Britons, or even by the natives to deter the migrating Celts.
+It is believed that hillforts were constructed by the Celtic migrants as they settled on territories controlled by the native Britons, or by the natives to deter the migrating Celts.
+However, some hillforts were constructed earlier during the late Bronze Age.
 It has also been suggested that hillforts were a place of tribal gathering, a meeting point for local tribes and a chance for them to show off their power, i.e. the larger the defence the more the power and less likely to be attacked.

 Below is a list of all the known Iron Age Hillforts in the area